Otim135/group3-phase2-project/README.md

 ## 3.0	Data Sources and Understanding
 We work with the following datasets:

     •	IMDb Database: Contains movie ratings, genres, and key details.

     •	TMDb Dataset: Includes popularity metrics, audience ratings, and genre encodings.

     •	Budget Dataset: Provides production budgets, domestic and worldwide revenue.

 The datasets will be merged using movie titles and release years.

 Key Questions for Data Understanding:

     •	What is the distribution of genres in the dataset?

     •	Are there missing values in critical columns (e.g., ratings, genres, runtime)?

     •	How are ratings distributed across movies?

     •	What are the relationships between tables that can help us analyze contributor impact (e.g., directors, writers)?

-Analysis and Methods
+## 4.0	Data Preparation
+Steps:
+  1. Back up the data to avoid accidental loss during the data cleaning.

+  2. Understanding the data by reviewing the structure, and checking for data types, and constraints in the database.
+We also look at formatting and key relationships between tables.

+  3. We identify and remove duplicate records to reduce redundancy using methods such as DISTINCT in SQL or functions in data processing tools like Pandas (drop_duplicates()).

+  4. We then identify missing data points (NULL or NaN values) and decide on how to handle them: remove, replace with default values, or use statistical methods (e.g., mean, median, mode).

+  5. We structural errors by identifying issues with naming inconsistencies, typos, or formatting issues (e.g., Sci-Fi vs.SciFI).
+Therefore, standardizing naming conventions and formats.

+  6. Removing columns or rows that are not relevant to our analysis

+  7. Fix data type mismatches by ensuring each column has the correct data type (e.g., dates stored as DateTime objects, numbers stored as int or float).
+Then convert   types as necessary for consistency.

+  8. Standardize formatting; capitalization, and number precision to uniformity (e.g., changing all entries to lowercase or uppercase).

+  9. Identifying outliers using statistical methods and deciding on how to handle them: correct, sap, or remove them based on context.

+  10. Check referential integrity by verifying that the relationship between tables is maintained (e.g., foreign keys pointing to existing primary keys).

+## 5.0	Modelling/ Analysis

 The analysis includes several statistical and visualization techniques to uncover insights:

 Data Cleaning: Filtering missing values and removing outliers to ensure data quality.